We hope that you and your children had a very enjoyable Easter break and we would like to welcome everyone back to the start of the Summer Term.

 Please ensure that children have the correct PE kit in school at all times.
 Please can we also remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.

-It would also be appreciated that all items of uniform (including PE kit and pumps) is labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the Autumn term and we are aware how expensive it is!
+It would also be appreciated if all uniform (including PE kit and pumps) is labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the Spring term and we are aware how expensive it is!

 Should you have any questions or concerns, please do not hesitate to contact your child’s class teacher, who will usually be available at the end of each day.
 Thank you in anticipation of your continued support.

-We have much to be excited about for the Spring Term and we look forward to a term packed full of learning and progress.
+We have much to be excited about for the Summer Term and we look forward to a term packed full of learning and progress.

 We had a fantastic time at the Think Tank.